notuntoward/ref/obsidian/Obsidian Share Vault/Work/Between Jobs/Interview Prep/SQL training/SQL for Data Science (Coursera, UC-Davis)/Module 1 - SQL for Data Science.md

 #### **SQL vs. MySQL**

 Structured query language (SQL) is a standard language for database creation and manipulation.
 MySQL is a relational database program that uses SQL queries.
-While SQL commands are defined by international standards, the MySQL software undergoes continual upgrades and improvements.
+While SQL clauses are defined by international standards, the MySQL software undergoes continual upgrades and improvements.

 ### What is NoSQL?